Conscious Growth Club FAQ

 When someone pays $2K to be part of a group with other people making a similar commitment, it raises the accountability bar for everyone.
 Free doesn’t provide much accountability to take action and get results.
 No one needs a result when they aren’t invested.
 If people aren’t getting results but there was no significant risk to them anyway, people are frequently okay with that.
 They just move on to something else that’s also free.
 In the long run though, this approach is limiting.
 It can feel pretty circular after a while.

 It would be wonderful if people would routinely make powerful progress just the same when they pay nothing, but that usually isn’t the case.
 We frequently need some risk to drive us.
 We’ll often do more to avoid losing than we will to accomplish something risk-free.

-Having some risk of loss isn’t a bad thing.
+Having some risk isn’t a bad thing.
 Risk can be stimulating and motivating.
 It’s what drives many entrepreneurs.

 I’ve invested a lot to make Conscious Growth Club a reality.
 It was a risk to attempt to create such a group.
 It required a lot of nurturing, careful decision-making, and co-creative solutions.
 It hasn’t been an easy project, and I never expected it to be.
 I feel very good about what we’ve built thus far and how it will continue to evolve.

-People don’t have to pay for transformation, and if anyone prefers to remain in the free space, that’s totally fine of course.
+People don’t have to pay for transformation, so if anyone prefers to remain in the free space, that’s totally fine.

 If you think of CGC as a song that plays out over the course of a year, the rhythm of it is easier to understand.

 On any given day, you might check on the latest activity in the forums and see what your friends are up to.
 And you could do a course lesson or two if you feel like it.